-The Adviser has further agreed to reduce its unitary management fee to 0.50% of the Gotham Enhanced 500 ETF and Gotham 1000 Value ETF's average daily net assets through at least January 31, 2025.
+The Adviser has further agreed to reduce its unitary management fee to 0.50% of the Gotham Enhanced 500 ETF and Gotham 1000 Value ETF's average daily net assets through at least January 31, 2026.
 To the extent the applicable Fund incurs Excluded Expenses, Total Annual Fund Operating Expenses After Fee Waiver will be greater than 0.50%.
 This agreement to waive fees may be terminated only by, or with the consent of, the Board, on behalf of the applicable Fund, upon sixty (60) days' written notice to the Adviser.

-The Advisory Agreement, will continue in force for an initial period of two years from the date the applicable Fund commenced operations.
-Thereafter, the Advisory Agreement will be renewable from year to year with respect to each Fund, so long as its continuance is approved at least annually (1) by the vote, cast in person (or in another manner permitted by the 1940 Act or pursuant to exemptive relief therefrom) at a meeting called for that purpose, of a majority of those Trustees who are not "interested persons" of the Adviser or the Trust; and (2) by the majority vote of either the full Board or the vote of a majority of the outstanding Shares.
+The Advisory Agreement will be renewable from year to year with respect to each Fund, so long as its continuance is approved at least annually (1) by the vote, cast in person (or in another manner permitted by the 1940 Act or pursuant to exemptive relief therefrom) at a meeting called for that purpose, of a majority of those Trustees who are not "interested persons" of the Adviser or the Trust; and (2) by the majority vote of either the full Board or the vote of a majority of the outstanding Shares.
 The Advisory Agreement automatically terminates on assignment and is terminable on a 60-day written notice either by the Trust or the Adviser.